Android x86 Installation and Troubleshooting Procedures

 Installing to a Virtual Machine

-6. Reboot when everything is done.
+6. Reboot the VM once the installation is done.

 Adding Android x86 to the GRUB Menu